 Best LLM for RAG (2026)

 Bottom line up front: For RAG pipelines, the model quality hierarchy looks different from general benchmarks.
-Gemini 2.0 Flash leads for production RAG due to its combination of speed, massive context window, and low cost.
-Claude Sonnet 4.6 is the best choice when answer quality and faithfulness to retrieved context matter more than throughput cost.
-GPT-4o is the default for teams needing strong tool-use integration within existing OpenAI infrastructure.
+Gemini 2.5 Flash-Lite leads for production RAG due to its combination of speed, massive context window, and low cost.
+Claude Sonnet 5 is the best choice when answer quality and faithfulness to retrieved context matter more than throughput cost — and it now matches Flash-Lite's context window at frontier quality.
+GPT-5.6 is the default for teams needing strong tool-use integration within existing OpenAI infrastructure.

 Why RAG has different LLM requirements